-Spend your first 3 days following the earlier tours, then top it off with this exploration of the best that Toronto's east end has to offer.
+After following our 3-day itinerary, top things off with this exploration of the best that Toronto's east end has to offer.
 This tour will take you through some of the oldest areas, which keep evolving in new ways, and to one of the city's most dynamic, reinvented destinations that combines environmental rehabilitation with great food, superb events, and lush parkland.

-This is the perfect place to finish your tour.
-Once the home of the city’s founding brick factory, it has been reinvented by the dynamic, Canadian Evergreen foundation (national in scope: its business is to “green” cities) to include a farmers market that runs year-round on Saturday mornings, a cafe and restaurant featuring local goods under the Café Belong moniker, marshlands, a beautiful park, and thoughtful exhibits that take advantage of the unique setting of the age-old kilns where Toronto’s signature red bricks were once formed.
-A taste of past and present, the Brick Works is proving to be one of the city’s most attractive locales for brilliant events.
-There are programs for families, parties for grown-ups, and much more.
+Once the home of the city’s founding brick factory, this sprawling 19th-century structure has been reinvented by the dynamic Canadian Evergreen foundation (national in scope, its business is to “green” cities) to include a Saturday-morning farmer's market that runs year-round, a cafe and restaurant featuring local goods under the Cafe Belong moniker, marshlands, a beautiful park, and thoughtful exhibits that take advantage of the unique setting, including age-old kilns where Toronto’s signature red bricks were once formed.
+A taste of past and present, the Brick Works is proving to be one of the city’s most attractive locales for brilliant events, offering programs for families, parties for grown-ups, and more.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.